Vinylango25/Healthcare-Accessibility-in-Nairobi/README.md

 In an age where data is increasingly pivotal to development, integrating such granular, evidence-based insights into local governance frameworks offers a path forward.
 The goal is not only to meet Sustainable Development Goal 3 (Good Health and Wellbeing) by 2030 but to build a system that can adapt, evolve, and respond equitably to its population’s needs far beyond that milestone.

 ---

-## 🛠️ Tools and Technologies Used

-This project was powered by a suite of modern data analysis tools and open-source technologies, enabling detailed exploration, visualization, and storytelling with data:

-- **Python**: Core programming language for data preprocessing, analysis, and visualization.
-- **Pandas & NumPy**: Efficient data structures and operations for cleaning, transforming, and manipulating healthcare and demographic datasets.
-- **Matplotlib & Seaborn**: Static plotting libraries used for bar charts, line plots, and categorical summaries.
-- **Plotly & GeoPandas**: Interactive mapping and choropleth tools for spatial exploration of healthcare availability across Nairobi’s sub-counties.
-- **Jupyter Notebook**: A dynamic environment for exploratory data analysis, code execution, and inline visualization.
-- **Markdown & LaTeX**: Used to create structured documentation, section headers, annotated captions, and math/statistics notation.

-These tools together enabled the creation of a reproducible, transparent, and visually compelling data story that can be shared, extended, or integrated into policy briefs and urban health dashboards.

 ## Project Structure